gndclouds/logs/projects/Slate.md

 ---
 title: Slate
-description: Slate is a search tool designed to help you remember and keep track of things you care about on the web.
+description: Slate is a fully open-source file sharing network designed for research and collaboration built by Protocol Labs for Filecoin.
+Store your data, organize it any way you like, and share it with the world securely.
+Built with Textile, and IPFS.
 publishedAt: 2020-09-14T00:00:00
 updatedAt: 2020-09-14T00:00:00
 type: